coderefinery/manuals/workshop-playbook.md

 	- We then work with https://github.com/coderefinery/generate-certificates to generate PDF certificates
 	- Certificate is sent to the person and ticket is closed
 	- Aalto specific:
 	    - The local version of that repository is at /scratch/rse/generate-certificates/.
-The commands were slighty modified so that the default working directory is not the home folder
+The commands were slightly modified so that the default working directory is not the home folder
 	    - Aalto students can also obtain directly the 1 ECTS credit.
 See internal process at ASC pages.
 	```
 :::